awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 # Configuring Windows Server as a customer gateway device<a name="customer-gateway-device-windows"></a>

-You can configure your server running Windows Server as a customer gateway device for your VPC\.
+You can configure a server running Windows Server as a customer gateway device for your VPC\.
 Use the following process whether you are running Windows Server on an EC2 instance in a VPC, or on your own server\.
 The following procedures apply to Windows Server 2012 R2 and later\.

 **Topics**
 + [Configuring your Windows instance](#cgw-device-windows-server-configure-instance)